Ambassador Program for International Researchers

 Languages: Persian, English

-Faculty: Electrical Engineering & Information Technology
+Department: Electrical Engineering & Information Technology

 Hobbies: Tennis, travelling, meeting new people, and learning about different cultures